 But the thing is despite all that, a good chunk of travelers like myself, will fall in love with India even harder.

 My advice is to accept that’s the way it’s going to be straight off.
 Accept that it will be unpredictable, chaotic, a challenge from the lifestyle you come from… but… it will be an adventure you’ve never experienced.
 The key is go with the flow.
-The more I moved fluidly, intuitively and trusted things would work out, they did.
+The more I move fluidly, intuitively, patiently and trust things to work out, they do.
+Oddly.
 That’s my secret to traveling India.

 2. Dress Code for India